Composable Commerce

 Composable Commerce and ERP Integration: Connecting Elastic Path to Your Back Office

 The promise of composable commerce is flexibility: choose best-of-breed components for each capability in your ecommerce stack and orchestrate them to meet your specific business requirements.
+Composable commerce focuses on modularity and flexibility, allowing businesses to assemble and reassemble components as their needs evolve.
 Elastic Path delivers on this promise for the commerce engine, providing product catalogue management, cart and checkout, promotions, and order management through a modern API-first architecture.

 At McKenna Consultants, we work as an Elastic Path implementation partner in the UK, helping organisations design and build the integration architecture that connects their composable commerce platform to their existing enterprise systems.
+Elastic Path’s API-first architecture relies on an application programming interface—a set of rules and protocols that enable different software applications to communicate, share data, and interact with each other—making system integration and modular architecture possible.
 In this article, we provide a technical guide to the key integration patterns, data flows, and pitfalls involved in connecting Elastic Path to your ERP.
+Modern commerce architecture, with its defining features of scalability, flexibility, and modularity, sets composable commerce apart from legacy approaches.

 Why ERP Integration Is the Critical Path

-In a monolithic ecommerce platform, the commerce engine and back-office functions often share a database or use tightly coupled internal APIs.
+In a monolithic commerce architecture, the commerce engine and back-office functions often share a database or use tightly coupled internal APIs, making integration straightforward but inflexible.
 Data flows between order management, inventory, and finance are handled within the platform itself.

 Composable commerce deliberately decouples these concerns.
 The commerce engine manages the customer-facing transaction, but it does not own inventory truth, financial ledger entries, or fulfilment logistics.
 These responsibilities belong to the ERP.

 This means the integration layer between Elastic Path and the ERP is not an afterthought – it is a core architectural component.
+In contrast, legacy architecture, while once sufficient, now limits agility and scalability, making it difficult to support rapid, multi-channel digital growth.
+Integration is crucial not just for individual systems, but for the stability and performance of the entire ecosystem of enterprise applications.
 Without reliable, timely data synchronisation, you face:

-Getting this integration right is essential, and it is where many composable commerce projects encounter their most significant challenges.
+Getting this integration right is essential for optimizing e-commerce operations, driving business agility, and delivering seamless customer experiences.
+It is where many composable commerce projects encounter their most significant challenges, and why integration must be treated as a foundational development approach for modern commerce.

 There are two primary architectural patterns for connecting Elastic Path to an ERP: event-driven integration and batch synchronisation.
 Most production implementations use a combination of both, applying the appropriate pattern to each data flow based on latency requirements and data volume.